Molvedo: 1961: three-year-old season

 Molvedo had muscular problems and was lame in the spring of 1961 before reappearing in July, when he won the Premio d'Estate.
 In August, he was sent to race in France, where he contested the Grand Prix de Deauville over 2600 metres at Deauville Racecourse.
 He won by four lengths from Prix Ganay winner Misti with Taine in third place.
 In October, he returned to France for the Prix de l'Arc de Triomphe over 2400 metres at Longchamp Racecourse and started at odds of 1.8/1 in a field of nineteen runners.
 The race was expected to lie between Molvedo and the French four-year-old Right Royal, who had won the King George VI and Queen Elizabeth Stakes at Ascot Racecourse in July and who started favourite despite fears that he would be unsuited by the soft ground.
 Molvedo tracked the British runner High Hat (owned by Winston Churchill) before taking the lead early in the straight.
 The Italian colt opened a two-length lead and was never seriously challenged, winning from Right Royal with Misti in third ahead of High Hat and Match.
 On his final appearance, Molvedo returned to his home track at Milan and won the Gran Premio del Jockey Club by four lengths.

 Assessment

 The independent Timeform organisation assigned a rating of 137 to Molvedo in 1961, making him the highest-rated horse in Europe.

 In their book A Century of Champions, based on a modified version of the Timeform system, John Randall and Tony Morris rated Molvedo the third-best Italian racehorse of the 20th century behind Ribot and Nearco.
 They also rated him the best horse foaled in 1958 and the best horse in the world in 1961.

 Stud record

 Molvedo made little impact as a sire in international terms, but had some success in his native Italy.
 His son Red Arrow won the Derby Italiano and the Gran Premio d'Italia in 1976, enabling Molvedo to be that season's champion Italian sire.
 He was also the damsire of Le Marmot and Orange Bay.
 Molvedo died in 1987.

 Pedigree

+Molvedo is inbred 4S x 4D to the stallion Pharos, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+Molvedo is inbred 5S x 4D to the stallion Havresac, meaning that he appears fifth generation (via Cavaliere d'Arpino) on the sire side of his pedigree and fourth generation on the dam side of his pedigree.